germaniuss/liboauth/README.md

 ### Missing functionality

-- Correct PKCE code_challenge and code_verifier
+- IMPORTANT Correct PKCE code_challenge and code_verifier
 generation

-- Handling on auth callback different than application/json
+- RELEVANT Handling on auth callback different than application/json

-- Better handling on browser opening and code retrieval (I'd like to use protocol handlers but implementing on many platforms seems hard)
+- UNIMPORTANT Better handling on browser opening and code retrieval (I'd like to use protocol handlers but implementing on many platforms seems hard)

-- Serialization of OAuth and saving/opening
+- IMPORTANT Serialization of OAuth and saving/opening functionality.
-functionality.

-- Access token refresh functionality using the refresh token.
+- IMPORTANT Access token refresh functionality using the refresh token.

-- Simplification of the codebase to remove the use of tiny-json and
+- RELEVANT Simplification of the codebase to remove the use of tiny-json and
 (if possible) libmicrohttpd